ZhikangNiu/encodec-pytorch/README.md

 # encodec-pytorch
+>[!IMPORTANT]
-This is an unofficial implementation of the paper [High Fidelity Neural Audio Compression](https://arxiv.org/pdf/2210.13438.pdf) in PyTorch.
+>This is an unofficial implementation of the paper [High Fidelity Neural Audio Compression](https://arxiv.org/pdf/2210.13438.pdf) in PyTorch.
+>

-The LibriTTS960h 24khz encodec checkpoint and disc checkpoint is release in https://huggingface.co/zkniu/encodec-pytorch/tree/main
+>The LibriTTS960h 24khz encodec checkpoint and disc checkpoint is release in https://huggingface.co/zkniu/encodec-pytorch/tree/main
+>

-I hope we can get together to do something meaningful and rebuild encodec in this repo.
+>I hope we can get together to do something meaningful and rebuild encodec in this repo.

 ## Introduction
 This repository is based on [encodec](https://github.com/facebookresearch/encodec) and [EnCodec_Trainer](https://github.com/Mikxox/EnCodec_Trainer).